Parenting Through Separation and Divorce Hub

 - To feel more confident and empowered to help your family successfully navigate the emotional and practical challenges of separation and divorce while feeling closer to your child despite the upheaval and change.

-- How to provide your child with the stability and predictability they need through a well thought out parenting plan and effective family communication.
+- How to provide your child with the stability and predictability they need through a well-thought-out parenting plan and effective family communication.

 We tailor this course to you and your needs.
-We work with one parent or both parents separately ( as long as there is no evidence or domestic abuse or neglect) but in parallel covering the same material.
-Why not book a free no obligation discovery call today?
+We work with one parent or both parents separately but in parallel ( as long as there are no safeguarding issues or evidence of domestic abuse or neglect), covering the same material.

 Popular Workshops